 Words.
 We use words every day to communicate.
 Parents use words.
-Teenagers use words (in this cell phone age it's like you are in a constant dialogue).
-Preachers use words (sometimes too many!) to teach the truths of God's Word.
+Teenagers use words (in this technological age it's like you are in a constant dialogue).
+Preachers use words (sometimes too many) to teach the truths of God's Word.
 Words are a good thing, a gift from our Creator who Himself used words.

 But sometimes words just can't say it as well as deeds.
-Sometimes, perhaps most of the time, we preach our most memorable sermons by what we do rather than what we say.
+Sometimes we preach our most memorable sermons by what we do rather than what we say.